 So, Now What?

-With over 7,800 interactive bar flashcards, 3,250 multiple-choice bar questions, 800 on-demand video lectures, and a personalized bar exam study schedule, Quimbee Bar Review is the new gold standard in online bar prep.
+With over 7,800 interactive bar flashcards, 3,800 multiple-choice bar questions, 300+ on-demand video lectures, multiple bar exam practice tests, and a personalized bar exam study schedule, Quimbee Bar Review is the new gold standard in online bar prep.
 For the most important exam of your life, why settle for anything less?